Wandalen/wTools/module/core/deterministic_rand/docs/invariant/002_seed_reproducibility.md

 A master generator initialized with seed S always produces the same sequence of values V₁, V₂, ...
 Vₙ when:

-- The `determinism` feature is active
+- The deterministic backend is active
 - The same sequence of operations is performed (same draws and same child spawns in the same order)
 - The crate version is within the same stable series